AVR-biosecurity-bioinformatics/freyr/docs/pasture_pests.md

 The below code is written for the Agriculture Victoria BASC computing cluster.

-This workflow gives examples of how to run freyr through SLURM with a piperline style submission syntax
+This workflow gives examples of how to run freyr through SLURM with a piperline style submission syntax with parameters specific to the Pasture Pest metabarcoding project.

-## Install nextflow in your home directory
+##Install nextflow in your home directory

 freyr currently requires a specific version of nextflow that is not available as a BASC module.
 It also uses a third-party validation plugin that doesn't work with standalone (ie. module-based) distributions of nextflow.
 Luckily, it is very easy to install nextflow for a specific user on BASC:

 ```